Every year there are issues and events both within the company and in the world at large that engage us and shape our work.

 For several years now, the outdoor industry has been growing at a very low level and has developed into a competitive market.
 For us as a family-owned company in an industry that is dominated by more and more companies backed by financially strong investors, this means ensuring economic independence through careful planning and the use of alternative financing options - see "Sustainable business is worthwhile".

 In addition, the international outdoor market has been characterized by numerous upheavals in recent years.
 Examples include strong concentration processes for both stores and brands, winters with little snow and strong fluctuations in the dollar exchange rate.
 In order to secure our business success, it is very important for us to be independent of these upheavals.
 We are therefore committed to a healthy balance of several sources of income.

-We understand sustainability to be a team sport.
-Many of the challenges that our company is facing cannot be overcome by working alone.
-Therefore, we are actively working with other companies, associations, researchers and other stakeholders inside and outside the industry.
+We see sustainability as a team sport.
+Many of the challenges that our company is facing cannot be overcome by working alone, which is why we actively collaborate with other companies, associations, researchers and stakeholders inside and outside the industry.